inno-devops-labs/F23-core-course-labs/lab1/app_python/PYTHON.md

 4. **Error Handling**: The code is written in a way that avoids common Python errors.
 For example, it uses the `if __name__ == '__main__':` guard to ensure that the server only runs if the script is run directly, and not if it's imported as a module.

 5. **Testing**: The application can be tested by running the script and visiting the appropriate URLs in a web browser.

+    1. ***Unit Tests***: I have created unit tests for the `home` and `time` endpoints of my Flask application using `pytest`.
+These tests ensure that the endpoints return the expected outputs when they receive GET requests.
+    The tests use a `pytest` fixture to create a test client that can send requests to the application.
+This fixture is then used in the tests to send GET requests to the endpoints and make assertions on the response status codes and data.
+     These practices help to ensure that my application works correctly and as expected.